Women in Etruscan society: Archaic period

 The Archaic period (580 to 480 BC) highlights women's status in marriage, as evidenced by the Sarcophagus of the Spouses (530 BC, Museum of Villa Giulia).
-The frescoes of the tombs of Tarquinia (6th – 5th century BC) confirm the presence of women in social spaces (banquets and sports), which among the Romans and the Greeks were reserved exclusively for men.
+The frescoes of the tombs of Tarquinia (6th – 5th century BC) confirm the presence of women in social spaces (banquets and sports), which among the Greeks were reserved exclusively for men.
 But their participation and representation in these events do not seem to confirm Theopompus' claim of women's immorality.
 Indeed, the frescoes that show couples of spouses, highlight strong monogamous couples.
 The sarcophagi of semi-lying couples of Vulci (fourth century BC) seem to confirm this fact.
 Nevertheless, women appear in artistic representations on Attic vases dancing totally naked on an equal footing with men, and tomb frescoes reveal, as in the Tomb of the Bulls, daring erotic scenes showing a woman with several partners, or participating in complicated sexual games.

 Already in the 7th century BC, Tanaquil, an aristocrat from the city of Tarquinia, was skilled in the art of divination, "like all Etruscans".
 She urged her husband to leave Etruria and settle in Rome.
 On the way, she interpreted a prodigy and assured him that he would rule Rome, which happened after the death of Ancus Marcius.
 When Tarquin the Elder was assassinated, she had her son-in-law Servius Tullius proclaimed king.
 Historian Alain Hus deduced from these accounts that Etrusca disciplina, the art of interpreting divine signs, was the prerogative of aristocratic families among the Etruscans, and that women could exercise it.